Home

 Donations poured in from as far away as Texas and Kansas.
 In nearby Pennsylvania, the town of Ellwood City rallied to donate $3,000 for the family, the only community-wide contribution the Mayles received.
 (The Ellwood City Ledger published a retrospective article, with a photo of Juanita and her children, in its edition of April 9, 2010.)

-Son Dayton Lee Mayle lived in Detroit, MI circa 1968 and in Weaversville, NC in 1994.
+Son Dayton Lee Mayle lived in Detroit, MI circa 1968 and in Weaversville, NC by 1994.
+He has been in a relationship with Angie Metcalf.

-Son DeWayne Mayle made his home in Canton, OH.
+Son DeWayne Mayle wed Cindy (?).
+He made his home for many years in Canton, OH.

 Daughter Cindy Sue Mayle married (?)
 Siever and Bob Stoller, and had five children.
 Circa 2009, she was a first-grade teacher at the Tunnelton-Denver Elementary School in Preston County, WV.
 She was featured in the Times West Virginian newspaper in January 2009 for her battle against leukemia.